 Two major runs comprise the pink salmon population available to Council fisheries during odd-numbered years: the Fraser River (British Columbia) run, which is more abundant, and the Puget Sound run.
-The 2015 run size forecast for Fraser pinks was 14.50 million fish and the 2015 Puget Sound pink salmon run size forecast was 6.76 million.
-The actual run sizes for 2015 were 5.8 million for Fraser and 3.7 million for Puget Sound.
-The 2017 Fraser run size forecast is 8.69 million, and the Puget Sound run size forecast is 1.15 million.
-This is the lowest Puget Sound forecast on record, though there have been smaller actual runs.
+The 2017 run size forecast for Fraser pinks was 8.69 million fish and the 2017 Puget Sound pink salmon run size forecast was 1.15 million.
+This was the lowest Puget Sound forecast on record, though there have been smaller actual runs.
+The actual run sizes for 2017 are not yet available.
+Pink salmon runs occur in odd-numbered years, therefore they will not be an important management consideration in 2018.